Keep your mind open while the Academy is closed with an eclectic array of science content for all ages and all places.

 Consider reading this Social Story to prepare students for their visit.

-School field trips are available year-round for school groups bringing grades preK-12, including preschool.
+Available for formal school groups bringing grades preK-12, including preschool.